20 Ways to Say Cool in Italian (With Audio)

 Multi-media Resources for Practicing Cool in Italian

-To identify your own cool style and preferred word use in Italian, immerse yourself in Italian popular culture.
-Listen to Italian music while consulting printed lyrics.
-Read Italian fashion blogs and newspapers.
-Watch Italian movies and television show clips on FluentU.
+A great way to identify your own cool style and preferred word use in Italian is to immerse yourself in Italian popular culture.

 Listen to Italian Music

-If you’re a beginner to intermediate Italian learner, it’s important that you actively listen to music.
+If you’re a beginner to intermediate Italian learner, it’s important that you actively listen to Italian music.